ratthachat/awesome-biochem-ai/README.md

 # Curated list of AI models applied to Biochemistry

-This is my personal favorite list on AIs, especially Deep-learning approaches, applied to Biochemistry.
+This is my personal favorite list on Biochemistry + AIs, especially Deep-learning approaches.
 (for all picture credits see https://github.com/ratthachat/awesome-biochem-ai/tree/main/pictures)

 ## Table of Contents